Mirror test: Primates

 Gibbon (g.
 Hylobates, Symphalangus and Nomascus) have failed to show self-recognition in at least two tests.
-However, modified mirror tests with three species of gibbons (Hylobates syndactylus, H. gabriellae, H. leucogenys) in 2000 showed convincing evidence of self-recognition even though the animals failed the standard version of the mirror test.
+However, modified mirror tests with three species of gibbons (S. syndactylus, N. gabriellae, N. leucogenys) in 2000 showed convincing evidence of self-recognition even though the animals failed the standard version of the mirror test.
 Another study published in 2009 documents 12 cases of spontaneous self-recognition in front of the mirror by a pair of siamangs (Symphalangus syndactylus).
+Capuchin monkey (Cebus apella) did not pass in one test but recognized the reflection as special in another.

+Rhesus macaque (Macaca mulatta) Though macaques failed the original mark test, they have been reported to exhibit other behaviours that indicate self-recognition.
+Rhesus macaques have been observed to use mirrors to study otherwise-hidden parts of their bodies, such as their genitals and implants in their heads.
+It has been suggested this demonstrates at least a partial self-awareness, although further study is needed.

 Pigs

-Pigs can use visual information seen in a mirror to find food, and show evidence of self-recognition when presented with their reflections.
-In a 2009 experiment, seven of the eight pigs tested were able to find a bowl of food hidden behind a wall and revealed using a mirror.
-The eighth pig looked behind the mirror for the food.
+Pigs can use visual information seen in a mirror to find food.
+In a 2009 experiment, seven of the eight pigs who spent 5 hours with a mirror were able to find a bowl of food hidden behind a wall and revealed using a mirror.
+Pigs that had no experience with mirrors, looked behind the mirror for the food.
 BBC Earth also showed the food bowl test, and the "matching shapes to holes" test, in the Extraordinary Animals series.

+There is evidence of self-recognition when presented with their reflections.
+So far, pigs have not been observed to pass the mirror mark test, however.

+Birds

+Adelie penguins do not react as if they would react to a wild bird, and when presented with a mirror, gestured to notice the reflection in the mirror.
+However, they were not bothered enough by the mirror-test marks on their face to react to the marks.